ghinah8/news_app/README.md

 - Implemented add category for users functionality

 ### Frontend Development:
-- Built the Home screen UI based on Figma designs
+- Built the Home & bookmarks & newspage screens UI based on Figma designs
 - Ensured smooth integration between UI and API data
 - Collaborated with the team to deliver a consistent and functional app